 pfQuest is the successor of ShaguQuest and has been entirely written from scratch.
 In comparison to ShaguQuest, this addon does not depend on any specific map- or questlog addon.
 It’s designed to support the default interface aswell as every other addon.
 In case you experience any addon conflicts, please add an issue to the bugtracker.

-master-zip instead, would include all languages, which cost more than 100MB of language-data and will dramatically increase your loading screen times.
-Please select only one language.
+master-zip instead, it will contain more than 100MB of language-specific-data and therefore dramatically increase your loading screen times.

 The addon features 4 different modes that define how the new or updated questobjectives should be handled.
 Those modes can be selected on the dropdown menu in the top-right area the map.